prisma/prisma1/docs/1.9/05-FAQ/02-Technical.md

 If you have any preferences on which database you'd like to see implemented, you can create a new feature request or give a +1 for an existing one.

-### Does Prisma Cloud come with built-in Database?
+### Does Prisma Cloud come with a built-in Database?

 By its very nature, Prisma Cloud does **not** come with a built-in Database.

 We offer a **fully managed solution** where we optionally offer you a database. https://www.prisma.io/cloud/ (search for “serverless hosting”)

 There are **demo servers** available in Prisma Cloud where you can create demo services, which will use the DB assigned to those servers (owned by Prisma for development purposes).

 ### What are the benefits of GraphQL?